 Inflammation is part of the process that begins as a response of the body to harmful stimuli.
 Inflammation is usually caused by an infection, but that is not always the case – in some cases, the harm done by years of an unhealthy lifestyle (through smoking, drug abuse, over-consumption of alcohol, or an inadequate diet), can produce a chronic inflammatory state.

 The methylation cycle is a biochemical pathway that regulates a number of bodily functions, including detoxification, the immune system, energy production, and mood.
-Explaining the methylation cycle is a bit out of the scope of this article, and it’ll be addressed in a future article.
+Explaining the methylation cycle is a bit out of the scope of this article, and I’ll address it in a future one.

 In the end, there are many conditions that cause or mimic chronic fatigue.
 As chronic fatigue is a relatively complex and still pretty unknown syndrome, it is a good idea to test for all the conditions we just explained, before giving up to the diagnosis.